 While we’re talking about celery, did you know you can freeze it?
 I probably wouldn’t use it in chicken salad, but it works great in a recipe where the celery is cooked.
 Chop it up and throw it into a plastic bag.
 It’s a good solution for leftover celery that might otherwise languish in the produce drawer until it turns brown and slimy.
 Vacuum-packing the stalks into a glass jar (kept in the refrigerator, of course) will also buy you a few more days of storage time.

-Illustrated Guide to Cooking Condensed Cream of Celery Soup in the Microwave
+How To Make Condensed Cream of Celery Soup in the Microwave:

-Illustrated Guide to Cooking Condensed Cream of Celery Soup on Top of the StovePrint
+How To Make Condensed Cream of Celery Soup on Top of the Stove:

 Using only a whisk and a microwave, you can make your own condensed cream of celery soup.
 Customize to your own taste.